Recommendations for Buying a New Computer

 A majority of faculty and staff use computers running the Microsoft Windows operating system and Microsoft Office applications; however some academic programs emphasize Apple Mac computers.
 A majority of students utilize Macs as well.

 Most information today is shared in file formats that are platform-independent, so there are very few issues that prevent students and faculty using different operating systems from sharing files.

 IMPORTANT: AU has negotiated special prices on certain computer configurations for personal purchase.
 Links to all the vendor sites are available from the myau.american.edu portal on the TECHNOLOGY page under the GENERAL LINKS list.
-Academic pricing on Apple computers is also available through AU's Apple store.
+That section contains links to academic pricing for both Apple and Dell computers.

 Any computer bought new during the last few years will probably have enough processing capacity and memory to provide a satisfactory computing experience for most needs, but the specifications outlined in the Related Links section of this page provide useful benchmarks for comparison to the computer you may already own, or one you may buy.

 Here are a few items to consider when buying a new computer for use on AU's network: